How to Do a Quiet Title

 When to Use Quiet Title Protection

 Tax auctions take place for a reason.
 We’ve learned a lot about tax auctions over the years, and they’ve been going on for a couple of hundred years.
+As part of all that, we’ve learned that when the County sells a property, they might not have done all the clerical work correctly.

-Or when anybody sells a property, they might not have assured that the loans were off the property.
+When anybody sells a property, they might not have assured that the loans were off the property.

-So it’s probably been used and abused, but it also might have title problems or land problems or other problems.
+The property might not be pretty because someone didn’t take care of it.
+It’s probably been used and abused, but it also might have title problems or land problems or other problems.
 That’s when a quiet title is going to come into use.

 County Errors May Make a Quiet Title Necessary

 Usually the government officials mean well.
-They are in the process of getting rid of a lot of property.
-As they try to get rid of those properties, they might hurry and not get all the paperwork done properly.
+They’re in the process of getting rid of a lot of property, so they might hurry and not get all the paperwork done properly.
+That doesn’t mean that they intentionally sold you something with issues, but they’re going to disclaim any problems by issuing a quitclaim deed.

-Then I developed a lot of questions from friends, and I helped them.
-I slowly got into the business of educating people to teach them how to do it, but I use it for my own investment requirements.
-And you can too.
+Now, I’m just an entrepreneurial guy that learned how to do tax lien certificates and tax deeds.
+Then I got a lot of questions from friends, and I helped them.
+I slowly got into the business of educating people to teach them how to do it, but I use it for my own investment requirements and you can too.

 There are just some things you have to be cautious of.
-You need to think about whom you’re listening to in this business.

 Retaining a Quiet Title Attorney